vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

-1. If the merchant wants to move agreements from one MSN to another, aqnd both MSNs are under the same orgno,
+1. If the merchant wants to move agreements from one MSN to another, and both MSNs are under the same orgno,
    Vipps are probably able to help.
    Please contact your KAM, your partner or Vipps customer service.
 2. If the merchant wants to move agreements from